-Assigning students to classes is a lengthy process that involves a team effort by teachers and administrators.
-In order to provide the best possible learning environment for each student, placement decisions include gender and ethnic balance, levels of academic achievement, balance of students with special needs and student interest, motivation and behavior.
-There is a procedure by which parents may provide input about their child in relation to class placement.
-Board Policy 6152 outlines that process and includes a form by which parents can communicate their child's academic needs and learning style.
+Assigning students to classes is a lengthy process that involves a team effort by teachers and administrators in order to provide the best possible learning environment for each student.
+Board Policy 6152 outlines a process for parent input and includes a form by which parents can communicate their child's academic needs and learning style.

 Requests for specific teachers are discouraged.
 However, listing the individual needs of your child enhances the ability of the school staff to make the best possible placement.
-We will do our best to work with parents toward that goal and consider all input.
 The Principal does reserve the right to make the final decision on student placement.
 Finally, please note that any requests of schedule changes during the first three weeks of school will not be accepted.